 Cervical vertebral instability (CVI) or Wobbler's syndrome is also a breed-related disease.
 This is a malformation in the vertebrae that causes weakness in the back-side, even complete paralysis.

 The Doberman is reputed to be a vicious guard-dog and this can be true, depending on training.
 They make excellent police and tracking dogs.
 However, lovers of the breed insist they are also loving, loyal companions and great family dogs with tons of affection.
-The Doberman Pinscher strives for human companionship and usually does extremely well with children and other pets.
+The Doberman Pinscher strives for human contact and usually does extremely well with children and other pets.
 Contrary to some, they are very stable and loving dog - unless you threaten their family.

 This breed is right as long as the owner is ready to be a leader, consistently train him and allow lots of exercise that will work his intelligence as well as his body.
 So much so, the lack of human interaction and exercise may lead to lots of barking and destructive behavior out of simple boredom.